 Watch as people seated in gigantic pumpkins race across a lake during the West Coast Giant Pumpkin Regatta.
 This free, wacky annual event is the only one of its kind on the West Coast.

-Portland likes its scares as much as any other city, and has the haunted houses to prove it.
-Some of the biggest annual options include Fright Town at Memorial Coliseum, and the 13th Door in nearby Beaverton.
+Portland likes its scares as much as any other city and has the haunted houses to prove it.
+Some of the biggest annual options include Underhill Haunted House at the Moda Center and The Fear; Haunted Museum.

 The Spirit of Halloweentown